Your credit score is an automatic, computer-generated assessment of the risk of your loan application.

 The unfortunate truth

 As mortgage brokers, we don’t like seeing our customers’ applications assessed by a computer.
-However the unfortunate truth about credit scoring is that it is incredibly accurate at predicting how likely a customer is to default on their home loan.
+However, the unfortunate truth about credit scoring is that it’s incredibly accurate at predicting how likely a customer is to default on their home loan.

 That is why lenders are hesitant to make an exception and override a decision made by their system.

 The great news is that not every lender uses credit scoring!

 If you need help to apply with a lender that can accept your situation based on its merits then please call us on 1300 889 743 or enquire online and one of our mortgage brokers will give you a call to discuss your options.